szgaljic/f6/content/docs/foundations/capability.md

 - **Alex**, an expert in GCP/Containers, proposes a foundation based on Google Cloud Platform, Kubernetes, and Java/Spring Boot.
 - **Jessica**, proficient in AWS/Serverless, suggests a foundation leveraging AWS Lambda, DynamoDB, and Node.js.

-Select six of the technical requirements from the previous step, two from each product requirement, we can demonstrate mapping them into different base foundations.
+We can demonstrate mapping six technical requirements into different base foundations by selecting two from each product requirement from the previous step.

 | **Technical Requirement**            | **GCP/Containers**                                                              | **AWS/Serverless**                                                                 |
 |--------------------------------------|---------------------------------------------------------------------------------|----------------------------------------------------------------------------------|